helios-decompiler/standalone-app/README.md

 * If your code could throw an exception, handle it appropriately.
 If you want a popup to be shown, use `ExceptionHandler.handle(exception);`
 * Opening brackets should be on the same line as the preceding statement

-If you encounter an error while downloading the dependencies, you may need to manually install the Let's Encrypt intermediary certificate into the Java trusted root store.
-You can do so using this command:

-`keytool -trustcacerts -keystore $JAVA_HOME/lib/security/cacerts -storepass changeit -importcert -file lets-encrypt-x1-cross-signed.pem`

-The intermediary root CA has been included in the root of this project.

 # Acknowledgements